Dimensional Transmutation in Gravity and Cosmology

 \subsection{Classical aspects}

 The Weyl-squared term contains four spacetime derivatives.
 Therefore, agravity belongs classically to the set of theories studied long time ago by Ostrogradsky in~\cite{ostro}: those with Lagrangian $L$ containing more than two time derivatives.
-Ostrogradsky concluded in~\cite{ostro} that these theories have necessarily a classical Hamiltonian that is unbounded from below.
+Ostrogradsky showed in~\cite{ostro} that these theories have necessarily a classical Hamiltonian that is unbounded from below.
 This result (known as the Ostrogradsky theorem) can be extended to include an explicit time dependence of the Lagrangian $L$ (see Sec.
 4.1.1 of Review~\cite{Salvio:2018crh}), which is relevant for cosmological applications.
 We consider a physical system described by a certain number of coordinates $q_i$ and restrict our attention to Lagrangians that depend on $q_i$, $\dot q_i$, $\ddot q_i$ and, possibly, on time $t$, \be L(q, \dot q, \ddot q, t), \ee where the dot is the derivative w.r.t.~$t$.
-Note that the case of fields can be obtained by interpreting the index $i$ as a space coordinate $\vec{x}$ and, therefore, this setup applies to the agravity Lagrangian too.
+Note that the case of fields can be obtained by interpreting the index $i$ as a space coordinate $\vec{x}$ and therefore this setup applies to the agravity Lagrangian too.
 The thesis of the Ostrogradsky theorem is the following: the Hamiltonian obtained from a Lagrangian of the form~(\ref{LagOstro}), which depends non-degenerately on $\ddot q$ (namely\footnote{$\partial^2 L/\partial \ddot q^2$ denotes the Hessian matrix of $L$, whose elements are $\partial^2 L/\partial \ddot q_i\partial \ddot q_j$.} $\det(\partial^2 L/\partial \ddot q^2)\neq 0$), is not bounded from below.

 Note that this result applies independently of whether or not the mass scales are present and so it applies both to agravity and to quadratic gravity.
 The only higher-derivative terms, which can have any relevance from the point of view of the Ostrogradsky theorem, come from the $W^2$ term.
-Indeed, as reviewed in Sec.~\ref{The Einstein frame Lagrangian}, the $R^2$ term can be traded for an ordinary scalar (which we called $\zeta$ in Sec.~\ref{Quadratic gravity}) and the term proportional to $G$ and $\Box R$ in~(\ref{Lgravity3}) is a total covariant derivative.
+Indeed, as reviewed in Sec.~\ref{The Einstein frame Lagrangian}, the $R^2$ term can be traded for an ordinary scalar (which we called $\zeta$ in Sec.~\ref{Quadratic gravity}) and the terms proportional to $G$ and $\Box R$ in~(\ref{Lgravity3}) are total covariant derivatives.